dealingwith/daniel-industries/_posts/2023-10-17-what-happened-to-web-design.md

 3. This is a pretty gloomy idea, but recent data seems to indicate that end-times-like events will not slowly creep up on us, [as I predicted in 2010]({{site.url}}/writings/antipocalypse/), but rather descend in more biblical ways.
 Nothing inspires collaboration and change faster than finding our enclosing systems failing around us.
 [Insert "this is fine" emoji here.]

 I didn't want to end on _that_ note, but I've been sitting on this post for too many days, trying to make it more coherant and/or put a bow on it.
 There _are_ some good sites out there these days.
 The replies to [this post](https://front-end.social/@sia/111138583283673050) link to some.

+## 04/2024 Update

+[This post](/2023/08/24/today-we-are-born-as-individuals-and-it-is-our-job-to-seek-communities-instead-of-attention/), which links to [normadesign.it/en/log/nothing-special/](https://normadesign.it/en/log/nothing-special/), is particularly relevant, particularly the last two quoted paragraphs, and I'm concerned that I did not remember to make the connection when I first wrote this piece.
+Possibly that was because this post focuses on the market forces that have led to bad design, while the Norma post focuses on social factors.
+It seems as though real design thinking, as advocated by the likes of [Don Norman](/2024/04/13/don-norman/), would consider all these elements.